lacanoid/pgddl/ROADMAP.md

 - ALTER COLUMN SET STATISTICS

 Other:
-- PG version specific tests
 - use ONLY when appropriate
 - improve support for non superusers (more testing, etc)
 - improve dumping of comments (be quiet on NULL comments) Currently NULL comments are included, to encourage commenting.
 - handle dependancies for types better (use shell types)
 - handle SERIAL sequences better
+- do not emit ALTER OWNER for objects owned by current role
 - improve and add to simple tests
 - make some tests to test if what we output actually runs, test execute them
-- make some tests which compare to output of pg_dump for any sql file: test load file -> pg_dump compared to load file -> ddl_dump -> reload -> pg_dump
+- make some tests which compare to output of pg_dump;
+  make utility for any sql file to compare the dump by pg_dump and ddlx.
+  Comparison should compare actual contents, not merely text.

 Options
 -------